 The experience was profound.
 My life changed dramatically for the better in the time that we worked together.
 I believed in my worth, both personally and professionally.
 I found a happy and healthy relationship.
 I raised my media coaching rates 50 percent and watched my business grow, not shrink.
 I let go of work projects that drained me and instead focused on what I loved to do.
 I operated from abundance, not scarcity.
 Working with Donna sold me on the immense value of Co-Active coaching.
 I am still a client.

 And I finally realized how I wanted to make the most of my time.
-I decided to embark on the rigorous certification process toward becoming a CPCC (Certified Professional Co-Active Coach), which I completed in January 2021.
+I embarked on and completed the rigorous training and credentialing process to become a Certified Professional Co-Active Coach (CPCC) and an Associate Certified Coach (ACC) through the ICF.

 So what is Co-Active Coaching?